Snapshots of Select Press Shop Campaigns

 Reuters’ Context: “Q&A: Behind the United States' conflicting ties with immigrant doctors”

-Boston Globe: “Trump’s $100,000 visa fee closes off vital pipeline of immigrant physicians who care for America’s most vulnerable and print issue!”
+Boston Globe: “Trump’s $100,000 visa fee closes off vital pipeline of immigrant physicians”

 NPR’s Morning Edition: “New policies make U.S. less appealing to foreign-born physicians”